Support For You

 Our peer support groups–open to women and men, individuals and couples–provide an opportunity for open discussion where you can come together and meet others who are facing similar challenges in a relaxed and confidential setting.
 Discussion at our general infertility groups may include talking about current treatment, dealing with friends and family, and coping strategies.
 Whether you’re newly diagnosed or have been in the trenches for years, attendees from all stages of the infertility journey will be warmly welcomed.

 The Center’s virtual groups will be managed and facilitated by Ami Chokshi, Certified Health coach.
 Ami is an experienced live group facilitator having facilitated the RESOLVE of New England live peer support group at the Center for many years.
 She is also a former fertility patient.

 Pre-registration is required.
 Kindly register at least 12 hours in advance of the group to ensure that your registration is received.

-The Center is a proud supporter of RESOLVE New England (RNE).
+The Center is committed to providing in-person and/or peer support and is proud to have been hosting RESOLVE and RESOLVE of New England (RNE) peer support groups for nearly 30 years.
 RNE is a regional non-profit, charitable organization that offers support, education, and advocacy for all in New England that are facing fertility challenges.
 RNE provides Infertility Support Group meetings, which are an opportunity to meet others facing similar challenges and learn about resources available.
-An RNE group is held at the Center on the 3rd Thursday of every month.
 Couples and individuals are welcome!
 RESOLVE also offers a HelpLine to talk to trained volunteers who have experience with infertility.
 HelpLine is at 866.
 NOT.ALONE (866.668.2566).

 Pregnancy & Parenting After Infertility (Resolve NE)